theQRL/documentation/docs/Tutorials/Node/mainnet-testnet-node.md

 }
 ```

-From this output you can see the testnet node is running, the blockheoght is different form the mainnet node running and the networkID is different.
+From this output you can see the testnet node is running, the blockheight is different form the mainnet node running and the networkID is different.

 :::tip
 Check the node blockHeight against the [QRL Testnet Explorer](https:testnet-explorer.theqrl.org)